 Continue Reading → Political Philosophy

 Justice is the first Harvard course to be made freely available online.
 Nearly a thousand students pack Harvard’s historic Sanders Theatre to hear Michael Sandel, talk about justice, equality, democracy, and citizenship.
-In this 12part series, Sandel challenges us with hard moral dilemmas and invites us to ponder the right thing to do in politics and in our everyday lives.
+In this 12part series, Sandel challenges us with hard moral dilemmas and invites us to ponder the right thing to do in politics and our everyday lives.
 The course he’s been teaching has made him one of the most popular teachers in the world.”

 Continue Reading → Watch Episodes